jwaldrip/dotfiles/.atom/packages/travis-ci-status/README.md

 these events was borrowed from the `git-view.coffee` part of the `status-bar` package.

+### Remote Name

+If the remote repository Travis is configured to build is named something other than `origin`, you can specify a different name in the **Travis Ci Remote Name** field in the settings view.

 ### Travis Pro

 You are able to use this with Travis Pro if you enable it in the settings view.